eslint/eslint/docs/rules/no-empty-character-class.md

-# Disallow Empty Character Classes (no-empty-character-class)
+# disallow empty character classes in regular expressions (no-empty-character-class)

-Empty character classes in regular expressions do not match anything and can result in code that may not work as intended.
+Because empty character classes in regular expressions do not match anything, they might be typing mistakes.

 ```js
 var foo = /^abc[]/;